 to say ...

 Christ's authentic gospel - and the counterfeit gospel - each have their own interpretation of the rapture and the Tribulation period that follows.
-Few church members understand that one interpretation is right and one is wrong.
+Both look and sound "biblical".
+Yet, few church members understand that one interpretation is right and one is dangerously wrong.
 The conflict between these two gospel messages is the source of the confusion surrounding the topic of the rapture.
 The authentic gospel correctly states that God provides the rapture (a salvation event for the Church) for all true believers - and is given according the 'free justification of Christ's blood' ... and 'the free gift of eternal life obtained without works or merit' (Romans 3:24-26, Ephesians 2:4-9, Romans 6:23, Romans 4:4-8, Titus 3:5-7).

-The 'different gospel' (and its countless variants) insists that the rapture is only for 'a worthy few' as a reward for righteous living and Christian service.
-It makes the requirements to participate in the rapture dependent on faithfulness to God, religious performance and some type of obedience connected to the Old Testament Law of Moses.
-As a result, according to this 'different gospel', you can never know if you qualify until the rapture actually takes place.
-This popular belief is contrary to Christ's finished work at the cross which purchased our complete salvation; including its fulfillment at the believer's translation (or rapture).
+The 'different gospel' (and its countless offshoots and variants) insist that the rapture is only for 'a worthy few' as a reward for righteous living and Christian service.
+It makes the requirements to participate in the rapture dependent on faithfulness to God, religious performance and some type of obedience connected to the Old Testament Law of Moses (often limited to just the Ten Commandments - which are only part of the entire Law).
+According to the 'different gospel', you can never know if you qualify until the rapture actually takes place.
+This popular belief is contrary to Christ's finished work at the cross which purchased our complete salvation; including its fulfillment at the believer's translation (rapture).

-Under the 'different gospel' and its dependency upon Old Testament Law, only a few 'overcomers' can achieve the right to be 'worthy' (or righteous).
+Under the 'different gospel' and its dependency upon Old Testament Law, only a few 'overcomers' can achieve the right to be worthy enough to participate in the rapture.
 Yet, contrary to popular church teachings, God warns that no one - not even a few - can satisfy these requirements.
-Under Christ's New Covenant that started after the cross, failure is always the result if the previous Old Testament program, which God now considers to be obsolete (Hebrews 8:6-13), is illegally used to determine the worthiness (or righteousness) of an individual.
+According to Christ's New Covenant that started after the cross, failure is always the result if the previous tenants of the Old Testament program - which God now considers to be obsolete (See Hebrews 8:6-13) - is illegally used to determine the worthiness (or righteousness) of an individual.

 "For the Law was given through